 Think about how best to merchandise your products.
 For products that consumers are more likely to buy together, grouping these products in displays within your store.
 For example, there’s a clear reason why cosmetics brands will display lip-liners together with lipsticks – lip-liners are an easy add-on for their sales staff to promote!

 Offer online recommendations.
 Cross-selling can be big business in eCommerce – Amazon’s “customers who bought this item also bought” suggestions are responsible for as much as 35 percent of their revenue!
-Lush also uses a simple but informative cross-selling technique by listing which items are top sellers with the ‘Lushies’:
+Lush also uses a simple but informative cross-selling technique by listing which items are top sellers with the ‘Lushies’ (as seen below):

 With its very dedicated fanbase, recommendations from the Lush community carry a lot of weight with their customers, which makes it a clever way for the brand to boost sales.